Welcome to Texas State University!

 - and other presentations for faculty, staff and students

 The University Police Department is responsible for all emergency notifications on campus.
 Once notified of an emergency, responding officers and police department supervisory staff will determine if the situation requires a campus wide notification.
 Once the emergency has ended, notice will be sent out to the community using the same methods as the original notification.
-Sign up to get text alerts and stay informed here.
+To sign-up for text alerts via TxState Alert System, please visit the Sign-up Page of the University Police Department and follow the instructions listed.

 Texas State's University Police Department (UPD) is a full-service agency that provides law enforcement and crime prevention for the university community.
 Our officers are trained and certified by the Texas Commission on Law Enforcement and are committed to create a safe community in which to learn, live, and work.